Mold In Your Home

 mold on wall

-Don't get Ripped-off when dealing with Mold contractors
+Don't get Ripped-off when dealing with Massachusetts Mold contractors

 Can you clean up mold yourself?
-Yes, but you should realize that there will be a significant difference in the approach used for small amounts of mold in a sink cabinet and a large, contaminated area, such as mold growing in the walls.
-According to the Environmental Protection Agency (EPA), a homeowner wearing the proper personal protective equipment may handle small cleanup areas.
-For larger areas, the EPA advises hiring an experienced, professional Massachusetts Mold contractor.
-Any home that has sustained major water damage or flooding needs to be inspected by a qualified water loss specialist such as ServPro.
+Yes, but the approach will vary depending on the extent of the mold growth.
+Cleaning a small amount of mold in a sink cabinet is very different from addressing a large, contaminated area, such as mold within walls and ceilings.
+According to the Environmental Protection Agency (EPA), homeowners can typically manage minor mold issues using proper personal protective equipment.
+However, for larger infestations, the EPA recommends hiring an experienced, professional Massachusetts mold contractor.
+If your home has experienced significant water damage or flooding, it’s essential to have it inspected by a qualified water loss specialist, such as ServPro.
+Their expertise ensures proper assessment, cleanup, and restoration to prevent further mold growth and damage.

 BACK TO MAIN PAGE